dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 538. Convert BST to Greater Tree.md

 * Space complexity : $O(n)$

-If we assume that the above logic is sound, the assertion that each node is pushed onto the stack exactly once implies that the stack can contain (at most) nn nodes.
+If we assume that the above logic is sound, the assertion that each node is pushed onto the stack exactly once implies that the stack can contain (at most) $n$ nodes.
 All other parts of the algorithm use constant space, so there is overall a linear memory footprint.

 ## Approach #3 Reverse Morris In-order Traversal [Accepted]
 **Intuition**